 Many enterprise suites and off-the-shelf software packages offer some tools for integration with other systems and data sources.
-Some really well-built custom software will also have its own APIs.
+Some well-built custom software will also have its own APIs.

-In all cases, these pre-created tools and APIs themselves were still designed with a relatively generic purpose in mind and are often “tool-centric” in their vision.
+In all cases, these pre-created tools and APIs themselves were still designed with a relatively general purpose in mind and are often “tool-centric” in their vision.
 They are designed with the tool from which they originate in mind as the crux of your use case.

 And we are in this new era in which Software-as-a-Service, Platform-as-a-Service, etc., have become so dominant, our clients often turn to custom integrations as an approach to bridging these internal systems.